 If you like authentic south east asian food, and you don't mind scruffy, a bit grubby and students get yourself to The Evil Eye on Stonegate.
 The food is fantastic, in huge portions, but slow to arrive.
 The best cocktails, not the best cocktail lounge, in York.
 Also a hot tip for Sunday Lunch.

 Saffron Indian on Micklegate.
-Join Willie Wales, soon to be a daddy, at his (allegedly) favourite York Indian restaurant.
+Join Willie Wales, and maybe Georgie, at his (allegedly) favourite York Indian restaurant.

 Noodles?
 Waggamamma on Goodramgate.